Thomas-aang/PasswordGen/README.md

 ---

 >Requirements:
-> *    *first install the modules which are mentioned in requirements.txt*
+> *    *first install the modules which are mentioned in requirements.md*
 ---
 -These are some screenshots of the program: